My emoji’d avatar was designed by Heidi Helen Pilypas.

 • OUAI founder Jen Atkin

-I’ve interviewed Bachelor alums Sarah Trott and Arie Luyendyk Jr, as well as influencers Becca Moore, Laura Whaley, Rachel Chaleff, and Avery Woods.
+• Bachelor alums Sarah Trott and Arie Luyendyk Jr, as well as social media influencers such as Becca Moore, Laura Whaley, Rachel Chaleff, Carrie Minter, and Avery Woods.

 In addition, I have extensive experience doing reporting at the confluence of disability, technology, and Hollywood.
-These stories are fun to do and amongst some of my best work.
-I’ve interviewed numerous creators and showrunners for such pieces, including heavyweights like esteemed Arthur creator Marc Brown.
+This is fun to do and representative of some of my very best work.
+I’ve interviewed numerous creators and showrunners for such stories, including industry heavyweights like esteemed Arthur creator Marc Brown, amongst many others.

-Beyond my writing, I've been on podcasts, public radio, and television over time to discuss my career in the news racket, accessibility, and other topics.
-I was co-host of Accessible, a now-defunct fortnightly podcast on accessibility in tech, alongside my friend Timothy Buck.
+I've been on podcasts, radio, and television to talk my career in the news business accessibility, and more.
+For a time, I was co-host of Accessible, a now-defunct fortnightly podcast on accessibility in technology, alongside my good friend Timothy Buck.
 In 2015, I went on NPR’s Science Friday.
-I was interviewed for Story & Pixel's 2017 documentary, App: The Human Story, appearing in B-roll footage.
-The film examines the sociological effects of iPhone apps and their development since Apple first opened the App Store in 2008.
+Also, I was interviewed for Story & Pixel's 2017 documentary, App: The Human Story, appearing in B-roll.
+It examines the sociological effects of iPhone apps and their development since Apple first opened the App Store’s digital doors in 2008.

-Besides my infrequent cameos on podcasts, radio, and television, I’ve also done my fair share of public speaking in life; topics include special education and disability in the media and in newsrooms.
-I’ve also served as the moderator of panels at accessibility-centric events such as the 2023 edition of the all-virtual Sight Tech Global Conference, as well as the 2024 edition of MOVE America.
+Besides my infrequent media hits, I’ve also done my fair share of public speaking in life; topics include special education and disability in the media and in newsrooms.
+I’ve also served as the moderator of panels at accessibility events such as the 2023 edition of the all-virtual Sight Tech Global Conference, as well as the 2024 edition of MOVE America.

 My background is in special education and early childhood development.
-Prior to pivoting to journalism, I worked nearly a decade with preschoolers (ages 3-5) with moderate-to-severe disabilities.
+Prior to pivoting to tech journalism, I spent nearly a decade working with preschoolers (ages 3-5) with moderate-to-severe disabilities.
 Most of that time was spent working children on the autism spectrum; I had extensive training in teaching methodologies specifically designed for autistic children.
 They include ABA, PECS, and TEACCH.
-I also worked with middle schoolers in a similar role.
-I completed Early Childhood Studies coursework, spanning the growth and development of children birth through early elementary school (ages 0-8), at my then-local community college.
+Before getting into Pre-K, I spent a couple years working with middle schoolers.
+Educationally, I completed Early Childhood Studies coursework, spanning the growth and development of children birth through early elementary school (ages 0-8), at my then-local community college.

-If you have a story idea or just wanna say hello, I’d love to hear from you!
-You can email me at contact@stevensblog.co.
+If you have a story idea to share or just wanna say hello, I’d love to hear from you!
+You can send me an email at contact@stevensblog.co.
 If you have a pitch, please read this first.

 In full transparency, I should say the standard disclaimer applies: I can be a lousy correspondent at times.
 My inbox lives in a state of constant chaos and messages have been known to slip through the proverbial cracks.
-Again, I’m managing a literal one-man newsroom, so if I respond after an inordinate amount of time—or don’t reply at all—please know it isn’t personal.
+If I respond after an inordinate amount of time—or don’t reply at all—please know it isn’t personal.
 Rest assured I’ve read your email.